 Adam joined Bryden Wood in 2006 having previously worked for architectural firms in Sydney and Melbourne, Australia.
 Initially at Bryden Wood he worked on a broad range of projects across the office before focusing upon the delivery of Phase 6 and 7 of the Igus Factory in Cologne.
-After assisting in the development of a pre-fabricated node module for new stands at Heathrow Terminal 5, he took on a new role in the company developing innovative design solutions utilising BIM, design for manufacture (DfMa) and modern methods of construction (MMC).
+After assisting in the development of a pre-fabricated node module for new stands at Heathrow Terminal 5, he took on a new role in the company developing innovative design solutions utilising BIM and Design for Manufacture and Assembly (DfMA).
 As part of this role Adam was involved in the design and construction of the EcoCanopy modular school system and numerous sites for Sainsbury’s.

 Recently Adam has become involved as a project leader in the development of early stage design concepts and business case alignment for the Front End Factory initiative with GlaxoSmithKline (GSK), utilising off-site manufactured components for GSK’s portfolio of global capital projects.
-Adam is also building contacts and exploring new DfMa opportunities in south-east Asia.
+Adam is also building contacts and exploring new DfMA opportunities in south-east Asia and Australia.